Sanur is a quiet town located on the southeast coast of Bali, about 25 minutes east from the Ngurah Rai International airport (DPS).

 It’s an area where food stands line up to sell anything from fried bananas to freshly grilled seafood.
 There’s not much you won’t find here.
 With such a variety of options, it is guaranteed to please everyone from picky eaters to foodies like me.
 You will often see local people eating and shopping here as well, so you know it’s good!

 Located off of the main strip of Sanur – Jalan Danau Tamblingan, Sindhu night market lights up around 6 pm every day until about 10 pm.

 Sanur is located right along the southeast coast of Bali, where fast boats depart for Nusa Lembongan (the gateway to Nusa Ceningan), Nusa Penida, the Gili Islands, and Lombok.

 If you are a beach junkie like me, you will definitely want to check out one of these stunning neighboring islands!
-Although Bali has some incredible beaches ranging from white sand beach to black sand beach, some of the smaller islands give off a different “paradise vibe” that is unique on its own.

 If your itinerary includes any one of those beautiful destinations, spending at least one night in Sanur will help shorten your commute.

 * the info below is accurate as of August 2018.
 Please confirm the info before your trip 😉

 If you want to take the cheapest route, you can take the public slow boat that will take about 90 minutes for the crossing.
 The cost is Rp100,000/one way.